-Stained Glass panel from the 16th century representing prominent families of Schaffhausen (CH) trough coat-of-arms.
+Stained Glass panel from the 16th century representing prominent families of Schaffhausen (CH) through coat-of-arms.
 Object typically swiss called "Wappenscheiben".

 The object is made of incolor and colored glass (light blue, pink and red) decored with grisaille, silver yellow stain and blue enamel.
-The glass parts are crimpted with lead-alloy cames.
-The cames are fastened to one another by welding points of a lead-tin alloy on both side of the panel.
+The glass parts are crimpted with lead-alloy cams.
+The cams are fastened to one another by welding points of a lead-tin alloy on both side of the panel.

 Schaffhausen, Schaffhausen, Switzerland

 Inv.
 Nr.
 52583

 The study of this object is based on a simple problematic: in 2009 two stained glass panels were placed in a showcase for a permanent exhibition, the lead cames were then in a good conservation condition.
 In 2018, the lead showed voluminous efflorescence of white, powdery corrosion products.

 The environment of this showcase contained a high level of acetic acid.
 Lead being sensitive to organic acids, it corroded strongly.
 This is not new, but what is interesting here is that the two objects corroded in a very heterogeneous way.
 One lead cam may be deformed and completely covered with bulky white efflorescences, and the one next to it shows no corrosion.